Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 ***Sigh***

 We don't wish to devote much more time to the verse 2 lyrics because we simply don't know what the songwriter means by being in the promised land or how God made a way for him.
-We aren't inclined to speculate, and worship song lyrics should not put us in that position.
+We aren't inclined to speculate, and worship song lyrics should not put us in such a position.

 Lastly, the bridge.
 Will the songwriter finally have something to say about God?
 Nope: